 Mothers of a New Creation

-By having the honor to enjoy traditional Palestinian Dabke Dances and singers using ancient instruments such as the oud, we will remember the spirit of Miriam who with her tambourine and dance helped to keep alive the hopes and dreams of her people.
+We were honored to enjoy performances of traditional Palestinian Dabke Dances and musicians using ancient instruments such as the oud, which evoked the spirit of Miriam who with her tambourine and dance helped to keep alive the hopes and dreams of her people.

-This journey will be led by, Ghoufran Allababidi, President of Tree of Life Educational Fund, and Ann Perry, Executive Director.
-Serving as chaplains will be Colleen Keyes, former Vice President and Dean of Student Affairs at Zaytuna College and Muslim leader in the interfaith community and Laura Fitzpatrick Nager, Senior Associate Minister of The First Congregational Church of Old Lyme, CT.
-Although this journey will have a special focus on the role of women from biblical times to the present; all — men and women — are welcome!
+This journey was led by Ghoufran Allababidi, President of Tree of Life Educational Fund, and Ann Perry, Executive Director.
+Serving as chaplains were Colleen Keyes, former Vice President and Dean of Student Affairs at Zaytuna College and Muslim leader in the interfaith community and Laura Fitzpatrick Nager, Senior Associate Minister of The First Congregational Church of Old Lyme, CT.

-For more information, contact Ann Perry at email@example.com
+For information on our next witness journey, contact Ann Perry at email@example.com